 - View your course as a student.
 Student View mode allows you to catch course issues and resolve prior to students noticing.

-- If you have previously taught your course using Canvas, your course announcements from the previous offering were copied into your Sp22 course and programmed dates were updated along with the rest of the content.
-Please take some time to review your announcement content and the Post by dates to ensure they are aligned with your Sp22 course offering.
+- If you have previously taught your course using Canvas, your course announcements from the previous offering were copied into your upcoming course and programmed dates were updated along with the rest of the content.
+Please take some time to review your announcement content and the Post by dates to ensure they are aligned with your upcoming course offering.
 View the guide: Announcement Dates after a Course Copy.

 Calendar events are copied over during the course import process.
 If you use Zoom through Canvas, each time a course is offered the previously scheduled Zoom meetings need to be removed from the current course calendar to prevent student confusion.
 Previous Zoom meeting will contain the previous section ID within the event title making them easier to identify and then remove: How to delete a Calendar Event.